JosephABudd/kickzig/README.md

 When a modal screen is to be displayed, the framwork pushes the current screen onto a screen stack before displaying the modal screen.
 When a modal screen is finally closed, the framework pulls that previous screen off the stack and displays it.

-An **OK** modal screen and a **YesNo** modal screen are provided as examples for writing other types of dialogs.
+The **OK** modal screen and **YesNo** modal screen are part of the framework.
+They also work as examples for writing other types of dialogs although they do not have a messenger.
 The **YesNo** modal screen is interesting because it demostrates how to use call backs.

+The **EOJ** modal screen is also part of the framework.
+It is only used in the shutdown process.

 `kickzig screen add-modal YesNoMaybe YesNoMaybe` creates a modal screen named **YesNoMaybe** with a panel named **YesNoMaybe**.
 It also creates a **YesNoMaybe** modal parameter for passing information to the screen's goModalFn().

 ##### Removing an unwanted screen

 `kickzig screen remove YesNo` removes the screen named **YesNO**.

-#### Screen panels

-I haven't added the commands for adding panels to and removing panels from screens.

 ### DVUI tools for the developer